Wrecker (film): Plot

 Not knowing what else to do, Emily returns to the road, only to become spooked by other trucks.
 She pulls off the road and sleeps for a while, having a nightmare about Leslie.
 When she wakes, she continues down Devil's Pass until a police officer stops her.
 Excited to find help, Emily tells the skeptical officer about the trucker.
-Before she can convince him, the trucker runs him over.
-The trucker hitches the squad car to his truck and drives off, confusing Emily.
-She takes the dead cop's pistol and returns to her own car, which has again ran low on gas.
+Before she can convince him, the tow truck runs him over, leaving him dead in the road.
+The trucker hitches the police officer's vehicle to his truck and drives off, confusing Emily.
+She takes the dead cop's gun and returns to her own car, which has again ran low on gas.

-Emily forgets she is holding the pistol when she stops at a gas station but uses it to force the attendant to give her gas.
+Emily forgets she is holding the pistol when she stops at a gas station, but uses it to force the attendant to give her gas.
 As she uses a pay phone to contact the police, the tow truck appears again and destroys the phone booth.
 Emily flees in the Mustang, which alerts her to engine trouble now that she has ignored the oil for too long.
 Knowing she can no longer outrun the tow truck, she engages it in a game of chicken.
-She drives straight toward it and the truck swerves hard enough to balance precariously off a cliff.
+She drives straight toward it and the truck swerves toward a steep cliff, balancing precariously on the edge.

 Emily approaches the truck and demands to know what happened to Leslie.
 The trucker does not answer and continues attempting to back up from the edge.
 As she approaches closer, she hears a cell phone go off and runs back to the car.
 The ringing leads her to the trunk, which she slowly opens, dreading what she will find.
-She closes the trunk door after being horrified at the contents, then uses her car to ram the tow truck off the cliff.
-Later, in an unspecified junkyard that has the couple’s car, the police cruiser, and the pickup truck in storage, a similar tow truck menaces a driver who looks like Leslie, implying a series of paranormal events.
+She is horrified to see what is in the trunk (implied to be Leslie's dead body).
+Emily backs up the Mustang and rams the tow truck, which falls off the cliff, sustaining severe damage and landing on it side.
+Assuming the tow truck driver to be dead, Emily drives away in the damaged Mustang.

+Later, a woman in a Ford Focus pulls into a junkyard looking for help to fix a mechanical problem.
+The junkyard contains the Torino, the police cruiser, the pickup truck and trailer, and the tow truck, now seemingly undamaged.
+The tow truck starts up.